All the colours of Birmingham come to life in this spectacular city parade!

 FREE FAMILY FUN!

-Participants meander their way through the city-centre from New Street with vibrant flags, masks, costumes and a colourful kaleidoscope of South Asian kites, called Patang – accompanied by Harminder, an amazing, life-size, mechanical elephant born from reclaimed bicycle parts, metal and other recycled materials.
+Vibrant flags, masks, costumes and a kaleidoscope of South Asian Patang kites bring bright splashes of colour to the procession – and adding to the wow factor will be Harminder, an amazing, life-size, mechanical elephant born from reclaimed bicycle parts, metal and other recycled materials!

-The Rangeeli Colours of Birmingham parade culminates at Square Dance on Victoria Square with a crescendo of sound including Dhol and Brazilian beats, exhilarating dance styles in the form of kathakali, Bollywood, bhangra, bharatanatyam and African and contemporary moves.
+The Rangeeli Colours of Birmingham Parade ends with a crescendo of sound including Dhol and Brazilian beats, and then you can move across to Square Dance on Victoria Square to experience exhilarating dance styles in the form of kathakali, Bollywood, bhangra, bharatanatyam and African and contemporary moves.